MicrosoftDocs/power-pages-docs/power-pages-docs/templates/dynamics-365-apps/case-management.md

 ---
-title: Manage cases in portals
+title: Manage cases in Power Pages
-description: Learn how to manage cases in a portal.
+description: Learn how to manage cases in a Power Pages site.
 author: nickdoelman
 ms.topic: conceptual
 ms.custom: